audreyh614/Aspiring-Small-Businesses/README.md

 ### Data
-__*Source:*__ Webscraping from the corresponding website: https://ppp.pubb.org/ca/ , in addition to, generating faux data for project purposes.
+__*Source:*__ Webscraping from the corresponding website: https://ppp.pubb.org/ca/ , in addition to, generating fake data for project purposes.

 __*Characteristics:*__
 ### Notebooks